deel-ai/LARD/README.md

 ❗️ **Important:** This generation will create a folder, in which the `.yaml` file produced at step #2 must be copied or moved, to obtain a directory organized like the example on the right.

+## 2-ter Flight Simulator generation recommendations
+***[New 01/2025]*** - You can now generate images using Flight simulator in addition to Google Earth.
+It requires to possess Flight Simulator 2020, and to follow everything explained directly in this associated github repository: [github.com/JeanBriceGinestet/GeoFlight-Replay](https://github.com/JeanBriceGinestet/GeoFlight-Replay).

+The rule marked by ❗️ **Important:** above still apply, the same structure of folder is expected once the generation is complete, therefore the images should be made available in a "footage" folder, with the associated yaml files.

+ ❗️❗️❗️ ***Limitation***: It is mandatory to first generate the images on Google Earth Studio (see *2-bis*), to obtain the `.json` file required for the labeling process.
+Indeed, for now, the generation using Flight Simulator is not self-sufficient, because a `.json` file representing all the positions is expected for the labeling process (step 3), and this file currently comes from the generation with GES.
+We are actively working to remove this constraint in a future version.

 ## 3. Automatic labeling
 - 🔥 [Notebook - **Labeling**](02_labeling.ipynb)
   - This notebook provides a comprehensive example to automatically label one or multiple Earth Studio generation results and export the corresponding dataset.